Shapes

 schema.

-This must be a valid PostgreSQL WHERE clause using SQL syntax, e.g.:
+The where clause must be a valid PostgreSQL query expression in SQL syntax, e.g.:

 title='Electric'